This is the second of a series of posts on worldview theory and implications for faith.

 Thus, when someone suffers the destruction of a worldview they have embraced it really is, in a cognitive sense, a death.
 And when one adopts a radically different worldview it really is, in a cognitive sense, a rebirth into a different world — because one is not just reconstructing one’s worldview, one is reconstructing his or her place and meaning within it.
 Jesus and Paul, far from talking in cartoonish primitive ways about what happens during the conversion experience by describing this as being “born again,” are instead foreshadowing what terror management theory posits to be fundamental issues of self-sense and cognition associated with worldview change.

-Those of us who grew up in the church and were “saved” at an early age are often somewhat bemused by the rather radical effects that salvation has on people who are born again later in life.
+Those of us who grew up in the church and were born again (also referred to as “saved” in many Christian traditions) at an early age are often somewhat bemused by the rather radical effects that salvation has on people who are born again later in life.
 But from a worldview perspective, it makes perfect sense.
 We who were blessed with Christian families and who grew up in the church often managed to absorb a basically Christian worldview from birth.
-When we were “saved,” we did not undergo a radical worldview change.
-Instead, our salvation was essentially a formalization of what we had believed most of our lives.
+When we were saved we did not undergo a radical worldview change.
+Instead, it was essentially a formalization of what we had believed most of our lives.
 I was saved when I was around eight or nine years old.
-There was, thus, no particular change in my worldview upon my salvation.
-The radical experiential effects described by many converts was always foreign to me.
-In contrast, as a mystic, the mystical experience represents an affirmation of my worldview, and the transcendent experience represents and experiential facsimile of my eventual transcendence of death.
+There was, thus, no particular change in my worldview upon my salvation; instead, my salvation represented a commitment to continue on the path I had just started.
+(As an aside, this is not to say that it was *merely* a commitment.
+Those readers who are not Christians must remember that the act of salvation brings other benefits, in particular the indwelling of the Holy Spirit and the direct guidance of God into the process as necessary components.)

 In contrast, someone who grew up with a very different worldview and who lived long enough to construct it in a manner where it was resistant to attack and accommodation undergoes a much more radical change — a “Road to Damascus” experience.
 To radically change your worldview from, say, that of an atheist or vague deist to that of a conservative Christian is transformation that requires both the destruction of your previous worldview and the adoption of a profoundly different one.
 The radical transformation of Kanye West is a recent example.